ybezsonov/kro/website/docs/docs/concepts/20-collections.md

   podCount: 3
 ```

-This claim will result in the creation of three Postgres Pods named
+This instance will result in the creation of three Postgres Pods named
 `production-db-node-0`, `production-db-node-1`, and `production-db-node-2`.

 ## Deployment Strategy